ekweible/opencode-vibe/docs/adr/scratch/005-react-design.md

 // use-session.test.ts
 import { renderHook } from '@testing-library/react'
 import { useSession } from '@opencode-vibe/react'
-import { MockOpenCodeProvider } from './test-utils'
+import { MockOpencodeProvider } from './test-utils'

 describe('useSession', () => {
   it('returns session from store', () => {